 For that reason, the researchers decided to sequence the genome of ancient horses that lived prior to domestication to directly assess how they looked genetically.

-In 2013, Orlando and his team had succeeded in decoding the genome of a 700,000 year-old horse, which still represents the oldest genome sequenced to date.
+700,000 year-old horse, which still represents the oldest genome sequenced to date.
 This time, they focused on bone specimens dating from about 16,000 ago and about 43,000 years ago.
 They were excavated in the Taymyr Peninsula region of Russia, where arctic conditions favoured the preservation of DNA in ancient specimens.

 With the genomes mapped of the two ancient specimens, they compared them to those of the Przewalski’s horse and five breeds of domesticated horses.